neph1/FramePack/README.md

 Fork info:

+250504: Updated demo_gradio_f1.
+I can't do it for all the PR's separately, so I just merged it to main.

 To use lora, launch with the '--lora path_to_lora' argument.
 Can pass several comma-separated loras.
 Strength configurable with slider

 (I've replaced the model_config.json to avoid confusion and simplify usage)